Soumyabrata/analyzing-stroke/README.md

-# Understanding Electronic Health Records for Stroke Prediction
+# Predicting Stroke from Electronic Health Records

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> C. S. Nwosu\*, S. Dev\*, P. Bhardwaj, B. Veeravalli and D. John, Understanding Electronic Health Records for Stroke Prediction, *Proc.
+> C. S. Nwosu\*, S. Dev\*, P. Bhardwaj, B. Veeravalli and D. John, Predicting Stroke from Electronic Health Records, *Proc.
 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC)*, 2019. (\* Authors contributed equally.)

 Please cite the above paper if you intend to use whole/part of the code.
 This code is only for academic and research purposes.